American Express: No Fee Changes/Cancels American Airlines Flights

 Last week, I posted American Express Platinum Card Benefits: Ultimate Guide Including Details of Each Perk and How to Maximize.
 So basically, I thought I knew everything there was to know.)
 Well, I recently called Amex Travel to find out about Platinum’s International Airline Program benefit and to see if it could save me some money.
 I got to chatting with the rep about the benefits of booking through Amex Travel in general and he told me something amazing.
 Something, I had never heard before.
 Are you ready for this?
 American Express has access to American Airlines private fares that have no change or cancellation fees.
 That’s right, if you book a private AA fare through Amex Travel, you can change the flight for no fee.

 Save money and earn a ton of AA miles?
 Sign me up!
 Of course, you may have to pay the price difference in fares if your new flight is more expensive.
 If your plans change and you need to reschedule your flight, you simply call Amex Travel and they will do it for you.
+Even better?
+You don’t have to call anymore!
+There’s a new chat function that allows you to speak with a live agent right in the chat box, details in this post: My New Favorite Travel and Airfare Perk From Amex Membership Rewards!
+Book Through Chat.
 If you need to cancel, you will receive a credit in Amex Travel that is good for up to one year from the original ticket date and can be used for any American Airlines flight.

 How Widespread Are these Amex American Private Fares

-You’ll also earn 5x on this booking with your Platinum card.
-Right now is a great time to apply for Platinum Cards as there are 100k Offers available on both the personal and the business versions.
+You’ll also earn 5x Membership Rewards on this booking with your Platinum card.
+Right now is a great time to apply for Platinum Cards as there are 100k Offers available on the personal version.
 Click here for instructions and how to see if you’re eligible for the 100k Membership Rewards Offer.

 - “Private Fare” tickets are nonrefundable and nontransferable